rails/rails/guides/source/testing.md

 as expected.

-By default, `ActiveJob::TestCase` will set the queue adapter to `:async` so that your jobs are performed in async fashion.
+By default, `ActiveJob::TestCase` will set the queue adapter to `:async` so that your jobs are performed in an async fashion.
 It will also ensure that all previously performed and enqueued jobs are cleared before any test run so you can safely assume that no jobs have already been executed in the scope of each test.